 Focus on you and your bike first and stay focus.

-There's a lot happening around you but you will get used to it and to people behavior.
+There’s a lot happening around you but you will get used to it and the way people behave.

 Oh, and wear a helmet !
 It’s not optional.

-There’s organization in Chaos, even in Bangkok traffic
+There’s organization in chaos, even in Bangkok’s traffic.

-When you see it from the sidewalk it really seems like Chaos, but when you ride a motorbike and you’re in the middle of it, you find some logic to it.
+When you see it from the sidewalk it really seems like madness, but when you ride a motorbike and you’re in the middle of it, you find some logic to it.

 🚸A few tips:

-- 🚍 Buses (often) don’t respect anything or anyone, always keep your distance with them.
+- 🚍 Buses (often) don’t respect anything or anyone, always stay away from them.

 - 🛑 Don’t drive faster than necessary.
 It can be tempting to drive 100km/h when the road is clear but with things coming from every sides, that’s not the best idea.

 - 👀 Stay Focus, pay attention to everything.

 Choose your motorbike carefully

-If you spend all your day in Bangkok’s traffic, you better have a really small motorbike or scooter than can squeeze anywhere.
+If you spend all your day driving in Bangkok’s traffic, you better have a really small motorbike or a scooter that can squeeze anywhere.

-That will save you precious minutes and even probably allow you to avoid a ton of accidents.
+That will save you precious minutes and even probably help you to avoid a ton of accidents.